aviprakashgupta/Assignment/README.md

 heroku git:remote -a assignment-fullthrottle

-After that app is hosted to heroku you can access is Using https://assignment-fullthrottle.herokuapp.com/
+# After that app is hosted to heroku you can access it
+# First go to https://json-server-full.herokuapp.com/ to start json-server
+# Then Run the App By Going to link https://assignment-fullthrottle.herokuapp.com/

 ## Languages & tools